RTiK/mosaic/README.md

 ### OpenCV

 You can download the OpenCV source code, copy it into the directory `3rdparty/opencv` and install OpenCV there.
 There are binaries available for Windows but make sure that they are made for your compiler.
-Otherwise you'll still have to compile them with your compiler.
+Otherwise you'll still have to compile them with yourself.
+Finally, make sure to include the OpenCV ´bin/´ directory (Debug and Release) in your ´PATH´ variable.
+The [OpenCV installation guide](https://docs.opencv.org/master/d3/d52/tutorial_windows_install.htmlhttps://docs.opencv.org/master/d3/d52/tutorial_windows_install.html) is a good first choice.

 If you already have OpenCV installed somewhere on your computer the installation script will attempt to find it as a fallback in case no installation could be found in the directory `3rdparty/opencv`.